adham4786/PTB-XL-Test1/README.md

 If you want the code inserted into an existing notebook, tell me which cell, and I will add a compact training cell version.

-## Loss (binary cross-entropy)
-What it is: the training objective the model minimizes.
-For a single example with true label y∈{0,1} and predicted probability p, binary cross-entropy = −[y·log(p) + (1−y)·log(1−p)].
-Range: [0, +∞), lower is better.
-0 means perfect confident predictions.
-Interpretation: measures how wrong and how confident predictions are.
-Unlike accuracy it penalizes being confidently wrong.
-## Accuracy
-What it is: fraction of examples that were classified correctly using a decision threshold (usually 0.5 for binary).
-Range: [0, 1], higher is better.
-Interpretation: easy-to-understand overall correctness, but insensitive to confidence and may be misleading with class imbalance.
-## AUC (Area Under the ROC Curve)
-What it is: measures how well the model ranks positive examples above negatives; computed from model scores over many thresholds (ROC curve).
-Range: [0, 1].
-0.5 = random chance, 1.0 = perfect ranking.
-Interpretation: robust to threshold choice and to some kinds of class imbalance.
-Higher is better; good discriminative measure.

-# Results of the model
-Accuracy: 0.9275229573249817
-AUC: 0.9588406682014465
-Loss: 0.17934221029281616